terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

 # Module Aviatrix Transit VNET for Azure

+# This module will be deprecated in favor of the new multi-cloud transit module
+The Multi-Cloud can be found here: https://registry.terraform.io/modules/terraform-aviatrix-modules/mc-transit/aviatrix/latest
+This legacy module will remain available in the Terraform registry and on Github for the forseable future, but please plan to replace any usage of it with the multi-cloud transit module.
+This module will no longer be maintained and updated.

 ### Description
 This module deploys a VNET and a set of Aviatrix transit gateways.